|Matt A. Barreto ::

 - Barreto, Matt and Gary Segura.
 2014.
 Latino America: How America’s Most Dynamic Population is Poised to Transform the Politics of the Nation.
 Public Affairs Press. (website)

-Office Hours: Best option is right after class at 3:15pm Tu/Th, but email for appointment.
+Office Hours: Best option is usually before class at 12pm Tu/Th, but please email for appointment.

 Supplemental Course Readings: